-and corporate governance benchmark as a listed company in corporate governance.
-The results indicated that the company was rated at the "Very Good" level by the Thai Institute of Directors Association
+the company was assessed for rating and corporate governance benchmark as a listed company in the stock exchange in terms of corporate governance.
+The results indicated that the company was rated at the "Very Good" level by the Thai Institute of Directors Association (IOD).